 Good Grades Differ from Internal Strengths

-Internal strengths, like those listed above, are far more important to a life of success and well-being than whether a child earns an “A” on an Algebra exam or are accepted to a top-rated university.
+Internal strengths, like those listed above, are far more important to a life of success and well-being than whether a child earns an “A” on an Algebra exam or is accepted to a top-rated university.
 In fact, many tests only measure a student’s ability to produce a correctly memorized answer.

 For today’s learners, correct answers are not enough.
 And if we swallow the good grades pill in its entirety, students may suffer long-term consequences.